mailtoharshit/awesome-salesforce/README.md

 ## Javascript Libraries for Salesforce

 * [JSForce - JSforce (f.k.a.
-Node-Salesforce) is a isomorphic JavaScript Library utilizing Salesforce's API: It works both in browser and with Node.js.](https://jsforce.github.io/) - it capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.Unlike other Salesforce API libraries, it is intended to give integrated interface both server-side and client-side apps, so you don't have to rewrite similar logics with different libraries only for running in different environment.Additionally, it has useful command line interface (CLI) which gives interactive console (REPL), so you can learn the usage without hassle.
+Node-Salesforce)](https://jsforce.github.io/) - it capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.Unlike other Salesforce API libraries, it is intended to give integrated interface both server-side and client-side apps, so you don't have to rewrite similar logics with different libraries only for running in different environment.Additionally, it has useful command line interface (CLI) which gives interactive console (REPL), so you can learn the usage without hassle.

 <img src="https://raw.githubusercontent.com/mailtoharshit/awesome-salesforce/master/src/JavaScript.png" align="right" width="220">